• Latest

 Disable Push Notifications:

-Yet, pushed notifications can become a real problem regarding battery consumption, especially if you have several apps that send you notifications frequently.
+Yet, push notifications can become a real problem regarding battery consumption, especially if you have several apps that send you notifications frequently.
 Avoiding app and system notifications can save some power by simply not operating them.

 It is found in your phone’s Settings application.

-Tap on Notifications.
+Tap on Notifications

 Here, you will find the list of your apps.
 Press the application for which you want to stop receiving notifications.